randyman777777777/WilleXR/WilleXR/WilleXR/WilleXR/nullberryinc/WilleXR/Main/README!.txt

 Wille is a highly customizeable toolkit made to be lightweight.
+It's advised to run the Exit Wille function once done as it deletes all temporary files
 More useful tools coming soon when I'm smart
 This is the lightest weight and most functional version (XR) that is just a modified version of the previous (GX)